Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Capture the EC2 instance metadata, and then tag the EC2 instance as under quarantine.
 - [ ] Immediately remove any entries in the EC2 instance metadata that contain sensitive information.

 ### A company hosts an application on Amazon EC2 that is subject to specific rules for regulatory compliance.
-One rule states that traffic to and from the.
-Workload must be inspected for network-level attacks.
-This involves inspecting the.
-Whole packet.
+One rule states that traffic to and from the workload must be inspected for network-level attacks.
+This involves inspecting the whole packet.
 To comply with this regulatory rule, a security engineer must install intrusion detection software on a c5n.4xlarge EC2 instance.
 The engineer must then configure the software to monitor traffic to and from the application instances.
 What should the security engineer do next?

 - [ ] Place the network interface in promiscuous mode to capture the traffic.
 - [ ] Configure VPC Flow Logs to send traffic to the monitoring EC2 instance using a Network Load Balancer.
 - [x] Configure VPC traffic mirroring to send traffic to the monitoring EC2 instance using a Network Load Balancer.
 - [ ] Use Amazon Inspector to detect network-level attacks and trigger an IAM Lambda function to send the suspicious packets to the EC2 instance.

-### A company has a relational database.
-Workload that runs on Amazon Aurora MySQL.
+### A company has a relational database workload that runs on Amazon Aurora MySQL.
 According to new compliance standards the company must rotate all database credentials every 30 days.
 The company needs a solution that maximizes security and minimizes development effort.
 Which solution will meet these requirements?

 - [x] Store the database credentials in AWS Secrets Manager.
-Configure automatic credential rotation tor every 30 days.
+Configure automatic credential rotation for every 30 days.
 - [ ] Store the database credentials in AWS Systems Manager Parameter Store.
 Create an AWS Lambda function to rotate the credentials every 30 days.
 - [ ] Store the database credentials in an environment file or in a configuration file.
 Modify the credentials every 30 days.
 - [ ] Store the database credentials in an environment file or in a configuration file.
 Create an AWS Lambda function to rotate the credentials every 30 days.